litebulb/ProjectEdison/documents/Deployment Guide.md

 #### 3.1.8 Add User to the Application

-1. From the Overview menu  click on Managed application in local Directory
+1. From the Overview menu, click on Managed application in local Directory

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d117.png)